Q: How do you explain life?

 Having personally gone through theism and agnosticism, I fully understand why people would want to call themselves agnostic atheists.
 It has a (slightly) better connotation to it than atheism, it sounds more open-minded, and it appears to be more scientific.
 But the truth is that claiming agnosticism gives credence to the idea of theism, and that is the polar opposite of what a true atheist believes.

-Richard Dawkins PWNS Interviewer
+Richard Dawkins Owns Interviewer

 Q: Science does not have any morals, yet Atheist still worship science?